alphastand27/alx-system_engineering-devops/0x00-shell_basics/README.md

 3 - The ls -l script displays current directory contents in a long format.
 4 - The ls -la script displays current directory contents including hidden files(starting with .) using a long format.
 5 - The ls -an script displays current directory contents using long format with user and group IDs displayed numerically and the hidden files(starting with .)
+6 - The mkdir /tmp/my_first_directory creates the 'my_first_directory' directory in the /tmp/ directory.